 Plant Aliens: Both the Mi-Go and the Elder Things are described as being fungoid.

-Poke In The Third Eye: In Long's The Hounds of Tindalos, the protagonist using mental time travel ends up going too far back and time, and attracting some really unwanted attention.
+Poke in the Third Eye: In Long's The Hounds of Tindalos, the protagonist using mental time travel ends up going too far back in time, and attracting some really unwanted attention.

 Popcultural Osmosis: Thanks to the innumerable pop culture references, people have learned about the Mythos from almost everything but the original stories.